Bradman Best: Background

-Best was born on the Central Coast, New South Wales, Australia and is of Welsh descent.
+Best was born on the Central Coast, New South Wales and is of Indigenous Australian and Welsh descent.

-Best played his junior rugby league for the Woy Woy Roosters, before being signed by the Newcastle Knights.
+Best was educated at St Edward's College, East Gosford and he played his junior rugby league for the Woy Woy Roosters, before being signed by the Newcastle Knights.

 Best is the son of former Manly Warringah Sea Eagles and London Broncos player Roger Best.

 Playing career

 Early years

 Coming through the Newcastle lower grades, Best also represented the New South Wales under-16s and under-18s sides along the way.
 At the age of 17, Best was invited to train with Newcastle's NRL squad.
 In late 2018, he played for the Australian Schoolboys and re-signed with the Newcastle club on a four-year contract until the end of 2022.

 2019

 In 2019, between injuries, Best split his time playing with Newcastle's Jersey Flegg Cup team and Canterbury Cup NSW team.
 By August, he turned 18 and was therefore eligible to play NRL.
 Shortly after, he returned from a foot injury in the Jersey Flegg Cup, scoring three tries and being named man of the match.
 The following week, in Round 23, he made his NRL debut for the Newcastle club in their 4-46 loss to the Wests Tigers at Campbelltown Stadium.
 In round 24, he scored his first NRL try in Newcastle's 38-4 win over the Gold Coast Titans at McDonald Jones Stadium in Newcastle.